The big chocolate meltdown | Why 2024 cocoa prices are driving people nuts

-The price of cacao beans, the primary raw material for chocolate, skyrocketed to a record $12,000 a tonne in April, owing to extreme crop shortages and dangerously low liquidity on the commodities market.
+The price of cacao beans, the primary raw material for chocolate, skyrocketed to a record price per tonne in April, owing to extreme crop shortages and dangerously low liquidity on the commodities market.
 A combination of factors are at play.
-In Ghana and the Ivory Coast, the West African nations that produce the major share of the world’s cocoa beans, a bad harvest season has been brought on by El Niño weather conditions, black pod disease and ageing cacao trees.
-Additionally, historically inequitable market practices with big chocolate corporations pocketing the bulk of the profit, have left farmers with critically low incomes to replant new trees or implement disease prevention measures.
-In fact, the global chocolate crisis is such that top trader Pierre Andurand has forecast cocoa futures to climb as high as $20,000 this year, while a UN Trade & Development report states that the International Cocoa Organization is expecting a global shortfall of 3,74,000 tonnes for 2023-24 as compared to 74,000 tonnes last season.
+In West Africa, nations that produce the major share of the world’s cocoa beans, a bad harvest season has been brought on by adverse weather conditions, black pod disease, and ageing cacao trees.
+Additionally, historically inequitable market practices have left farmers with critically low incomes to replant new trees or implement disease prevention measures.
+The global chocolate crisis is such that top traders have forecast cocoa futures to climb significantly this year, while reports predict a global shortfall in cocoa for the 2023-24 season.

 A heavy blow

-In India, importers and suppliers of cocoa and chocolate brands such as Valrhona, Callebaut, Van Houten and others are also facing the fallout of the war raging in West Asia.
-“We import cargo by sea and with the crisis in the Red Sea, all cargo prices have shot up by 20%-30%.
-On top of that, the rupee has weakened by 10%-12% in the last six months, which has also made an impact since we buy in euros and dollars,” says Dhruv Sanghvi, senior manager at Delta Nutritives Pvt.
-Ltd., the prime suppliers of Callebaut and Cacao Barry in the country.
-According to him, the prices of these products have already shot up by 50% and are expected to increase to 100% plus by October.
-“There’s a lot of volatility in the cocoa price index, and even if the prices go down today, it’ll take five to six months for that to reflect in India.”
+In India, importers and suppliers of cocoa and chocolate brands are also facing the fallout of the war in the region.
+“We import cargo by sea, and with the crisis in the area, all cargo prices have shot up by 20%-30%.
+On top of that, the currency has weakened significantly, which has also made an impact since we buy in foreign currencies,” says a senior manager at a major supplier in the country.
+According to him, the prices of these products have already shot up by 50% and are expected to increase even further.
+“There’s a lot of volatility in the cocoa price index, and even if the prices go down today, it’ll take several months for that to reflect in India.”

-For the time being, suppliers like Delta have enough stock to last another six to eight months, so there may not be an apparent shortage of chocolate in the market yet.
-But for professionals like Nanda, who deal with cocoa and chocolate daily at higher price points, the price surge is dealing a heavy blow already.
+For the time being, suppliers have enough stock to last another six to eight months, so there may not be an apparent shortage of chocolate in the market yet.
+But for professionals who deal with cocoa and chocolate daily at higher price points, the price surge is already causing heavy blows.

-Home baker Ipsa Sambhi was excited to embark on a new journey with her brand La Croute.
-The self-taught baker who has been delivering homemade pies since the lockdown, is slated to open her first café in leafy South Delhi soon.
-Her happiness though is mired with concern now.
-“I not only make five to six desserts with chocolate, but also use it in savoury sauces.
-Every day, I use around 2-5 kg of white, milk and dark chocolate, and the price hike is impacting my cost of production,” says Sambhi.
+Home bakers have been hit too.
+One baker, who was excited to embark on a new journey, now finds her happiness tempered by concern.
+“I not only make a number of desserts with chocolate but also use it in savoury sauces.
+Every day, I use several kilograms of white, milk, and dark chocolate, and the price hike is impacting my cost of production,” she says.
 “I do not intend to remove chocolate from my menu entirely, but I definitely have to keep it to just a couple of signature items for now.
-Once the cafe launches, I may have to increase the prices of my chocolate items, reduce portion sizes, and negotiate with suppliers for better deals.”
+Once my café launches, I may have to increase the prices of my chocolate items, reduce portion sizes, and negotiate with suppliers for better deals.”

 Bitter cost of indulgence

-In Chennai, Ricky’s Cookies has made quite a name for itself in the past five years as an artisanal cookie brand.
-Almost 80% of their menu features chocolate in some form, including cocoa powder, cocoa nibs and cocoa butter, sourced from the likes of Valrhona and Callebaut, and Indian craft chocolate brands such as Paul and Mike, Mason & Co and Rakkaudella.
+In another part of India, a small cookie company has built a name for itself in the past few years, with almost 80% of its menu featuring chocolate in some form.
 “The prices of all these ingredients have gone up significantly.
-In fact, chocolate contains sugar and other ingredients, so the price hike isn’t as much in comparison as it is for cocoa powder or nibs that contain pure cocoa,” says chef Karthikeyan Jagannathan, who’s worked at renowned establishments like Alain Passard’s L’Arpège in Paris, as well as Avartana and Prego in India.
+In fact, chocolate contains sugar and other ingredients, so the price hike isn’t as much in comparison as it is for cocoa powder or nibs that contain pure cocoa,” says the chef-owner of the business.

 Panache, a 7-inch cookie with dark chocolate

 For the time being, they’re bearing the losses themselves by reducing profit margins.
 “Our customers have come to expect a certain standard and specific flavour profiles in our cookies.
-Which is why we cannot reduce the chocolate content nor substitute a higher priced cocoa ingredient for another.
-We will not disturb the recipes of our signatures and bestsellers, come what may,” Jagannathan says.
+Which is why we cannot reduce the chocolate content nor substitute a higher-priced cocoa ingredient for another.
+We will not disturb the recipes of our signatures and bestsellers, come what may,” he adds.

 Prices on a roller coaster